Visa France

 Visa to immigrate to France

-Schengen visa refusals in 2021
+of Schengen visa refusals in 2024

 • What risks does a company run if it hires an employee without a valid work permit?